xogeny/denada-js/README.md

 ## An Example

 To demonstrate how Denada works, let's work through a simple example.
+Imagine I'm a system administator and I need a file format to list all the assets in the company.

 The generic syntax of Denada is simple.
 There are two things you can express in Denada.
 One looks like a variable declaration and the